Powerco welcomes a Battery Energy Storage System to provide stand by power in Whangamata

 When damage occurs to the line, all power is cut to more than 5,700 properties.
 We also understand that many of the businesses in Whangamata generate 80 to 90 percent of their income over the holiday season and so if we can minimise the risk and duration of power cuts, we can minimise any adverse economic impact to the area and community.

-A cutting-edge energy storage system and diesel generator will be installed.
+BESS is a large grid scale battery paired with a state of the art bespoke generator.
 This battery cuts in automatically when the incoming 33kV power supply from Waihi is lost.

 The battery is capable of supplying the CBD area during peak business hours for a period of 1-2 hours and when paired with the generator, could maintain that supply indefinitely as long as the diesel tank is kept fuelled.